iharuya/eagle-ts/README.md

-# Eagle API client in Typescript
+# Eagle API client for Typescript users

 [Eagle](https://en.eagle.cool/) is an app to organize all your reference images in one place.